 Previously, Mark served as Senior Vice President of Original Programming for Xbox Entertainment Studios where he was challenged to jump start a digital platform's ambitious move into non-scripted filmmaking.
 There, he executive produced Xbox's first event series Every Street United, Zak Penn's Atari: Game Over, and Greg Barker's The Thread.

-Prior to Xbox, Mark worked at AMC where he oversaw their first launch into non-scripted programming in addition to advancing their non-fiction slate.
+Prior to Xbox, he worked at AMC where he oversaw their first launch into non-scripted programming in addition to advancing their non-fiction slate.
 He oversaw hit shows Small Town Security, The Pitch, Talking Dead, Comic Book Men, Game of Arms, and developed AMC's first docudrama, Making of The Mob.

 Mark began his career at Sundance Channel where he developed a reputation for bold programming choices and strong creative instincts.
 During his tenure, Ari helped develop hit series Iconoclasts, Architecture School, and Peabody winners, Nimrod Nation and Brick City.
 He also oversaw their feature documentary slate, producing more than 20 films.

 Mark has an MFA in film production from San Francisco State University and was born and raised in Brooklyn, NY.